draptik/draptik.github.com/source/_posts/2017-04-03-docker-and-octopress.markdown

 ## Summary

 It helps if you have a linux background, since all docker images are linux based.
-Setting up a customized docker image can be a bit tedious (especially configuring user privileges and mounting host folders), but once the image works you have an automated and reproducable environment.
+Setting up a customized docker image can be a bit tedious (especially configuring user privileges and mounting host folders), but once the image works you have an automated and reproducible environment.
 I think this makes it worth the effort.

 Obviously I am just starting with docker, so take my example above with a grain of salt.
 But maybe the example gives you a starting point for your own docker experiments.

 As always: Thankful for feedback!

-## Sources at Github
+## Links

 You can find the complete source code at Github here: [https://github.com/draptik/octopress-docker](https://github.com/draptik/octopress-docker)

+The docker images are hosted at Docker Hub: [https://hub.docker.com/u/draptik/](https://hub.docker.com/u/draptik/)